Stable distributions and domains of attraction for unitarily invariant Hermitian random matrix ensembles: Examples

 This kind of ensemble is even strictly stable as can be shown either by direct computation of the convolution of two statistically independent copies of the corresponding random matrix or by simply showing~\eqref{3.1.10a}.
 Similar ensembles given as averages over the Gaussian unitary ensemble have been studied before~\cite{BCP2008,AFV2010,AV2008,AAV2009}.

 Finally we are going to look at a special case where $\alpha=2$ which is the Gaussian case.
 From probability theory we know that an $\R^d$ stable vector with $\alpha=2$ must follow a multivariate normal distribution.
 Hence, it is elliptical from the start.
 Moreover, its marginal distribution (the diagonal entries) must also be a multivariate normal distribution.
+From a classical random matrix point of view these matrices can be generated by $X=G+a\tr (G)\ I_N$ where $G$ is drawn from a Gaussian Unitary Ensemble and $a\in\mathbb{R}$ is a constant.
 We summarise the following classification of the $\alpha=2$ case.